barmstrong/slack-tipbot/README.md

 Verify your email and skip the quick start.

-[Create a Coinbase API Key](https://www.coinbase.com/settings/api) by clicking "New API Key" (you don't need OAuth2).
+[Create a Coinbase API Key](https://www.coinbase.com/settings/api) by clicking "New API Key".

 <img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/screen3.png" width="450" style="float: right;">

-Under accounts check the box for "All", and under permissions check the box for `wallet:accounts:create`, `wallet:accounts:read`, `wallet:addresses:create`, `wallet:transactions:transfer`, and `wallet:transactions:send`.
+Under accounts check the box for `all`, and under permissions check the box for `wallet:accounts:create`, `wallet:accounts:read`, `wallet:addresses:create`, `wallet:transactions:transfer`, and `wallet:transactions:send`.

 Leave the rest of the settings blank and click "Create".
-You'll then need to "Enable" the key and click to reveal your key and secret.
-You'll need these in a moment.
+You'll then need to "Enable" the key and click it to reveal the full key and secret.
+We'll use these in a moment.

-Finally, it's a good idea to *fund the primary Coinbase wallet* with $5-10 of bitcoin.
+Finally, it's a good idea to *fund your Coinbase account* with at least a few dollars of bitcoin.
 By default every new user in slack (when they first interact with tipbot) will get 100 bits in their account.
 This greatly increases adoption/usage of tipbot since there is nothing people need to set up to start tipping.

+If you have an existing Coinbase account, you can send some bitcoin to this new account via email or bitcoin address.

 ### 3. Deploy the app